mathieujouffroy/CropCare/README.md

 Plant Disease Classification

 ## CLI
-Used to generate the dataset.
+Command Line Interface used to generate the dataset.
 <br>
 <br>
 You have the possibility to choose between 4 types of labels:<br>